sdss/snafui/ReadMe.md

-A user interface for the Apache Point Observatory 2.5m telescope
+A user interface for SDSS operations using the du Pont telescope

 Documentation includes: